scottjohnston/p2/readme.md

-#This is Project 2 for Dwa15 Scott Johnston
+#This is Project 2 for Dwa15 Scott Johnston password generator

 ##logic.php